Investment Strategy

 Then there’s water: The supercomputers (and other infrastructure) powering AI need millions of gallons for cooling.5 That costs companies, and challenges their sustainability efforts.
 Risk is growing in this area.
 Yet we see leading companies taking concrete steps toward improvement.

 AI is proving a boon in renewable energy.
-So far, one electricity provider is using AI to predict wind and solar power output up to 36 hours ahead, increasing that power’s market value.6 But not every company is investing equally in these innovations.
+For example, using AI to predict wind power output up to 15 days ahead can enhance its reliability, potentially increasing its market value and encouraging further adoption.6 But not every company is investing equally in these innovations.
 We like the actions of one leading U.S. utility company that is spending more than half its capital expenditure on renewable energy sources.
 It’s positioning for rising demand for clean energy, and may benefit from AI’s ability to boost renewable energy assets’ value.7

 It's not just utilities.
 Some big tech companies are committing to fuel their power-hungry data centers with renewable energy.
 One AI-involved software company we like has secured far more renewable energy over a decade than its peers.8